- I can summarize the main ideas and important points of The Declaration of Independence

 - I can explain and evaluate the relevance of the Declaration of Independence.

-It’s the most important document in American history – the Declaration of Independence.
-It was written 242 years ago … does it still matter today?
+As mentioned in class, the Declaration of Independence is, without a doubt, the greatest artifact in America’s story.
+It’s the most important document in American history, according to a national poll, we celebrate (in some fashion) every year, and you will see it in a little over .
+But, it was written 242 years ago … does it still matter today?
 Your task for our next class is to dig in to the text of the DOI using the AWESOME “Notice and Note” signposts that you have used in classes before.
-The instructions and document will be shared on Google Docs, and you should have a copy in your GDrive.
+The instructions and document are shared on Google Docs, and you should have a copy in your GDrive.
 Wade through the 1,458 words of the document to really analyze the ideas and claims of Thomas Jefferson and the Second Continental Congress.
 (BROWSE THROUGH THE LONG LIST OF GRIEVANCES – OK?)
-You can also use this podcast from Colonial Williamsburg to help!
+You can also use this podcast from Colonial Williamsburg to help as you read!